 Statute of Limitations for Medical Malpractice Cases

-Statutes of limitations set deadlines for how long you have to file a lawsuit against someone, and they’re especially important in medical malpractice cases.
-Unlike after a car accident, you might not know you sustained an injury from malpractice for months, perhaps even years, after it occurs.
+Statute of limitations sets deadlines for how long you have to file a lawsuit against someone, and they’re especially important in medical malpractice cases.
+Unlike after a car accident, you might not know you sustained an injury from malpractice for months, perhaps even years after it occurs.
 If enough time has passed or you wait too long to act, you could lose your right to seek compensation for your injuries.

 Deadline to File a Virginia Medical Malpractice Lawsuit